gethinode/hinode/content/en/docs/0.8/configuration/icons.md

 ## Font Awesome icons

 [Font Awesome]({{< param "links.fontawesome" >}}) provides a collection of icons to be used freely on websites and other media.
-Hinode bundles the
+Hinode uses its <abbr title="Cascading Style Sheets">CSS</abbr> files and web fonts, as the [content security policy]({{< ref "server" >}}) prohibits the inline execution of stylesheets by the JavaScripts of Font Awesome.
+The CSS files are bundled with the main stylesheet.
+The web fonts are copied to the `/static/fonts` folder with the repository.
+Use the npm command `npm run copy:fonts` to copy the latest version of the files.
+The CSS files are referenced in the `assets/scss/app.scss` file.
+This is the current configuration:

 {{< scss-docs name="awesome" file="assets/scss/app.scss" >}}

-`package.json`

-"copy:fonts": "shx cp ./node_modules/@fortawesome/fontawesome-free/webfonts/* ./static/fonts/",